WGLab/NanoCaller/docs/Usage.md

                         PacBio reads.
-By default WhatsHap will only phase SNP calls produced by NanoCaller, but not change their genotypes. (default: False) -keep_bam, --keep_bam
+By default WhatsHap will only phase SNP calls produced by NanoCaller, but not change their genotypes. (default: False)
-                        Keep phased bam files. (default: False) -wgs_contigs_type WGS_CONTIGS_TYPE, --wgs_contigs_type WGS_CONTIGS_TYPE
-                        Options are "with_chr", "without_chr" and "all",
-                        "with_chr" option will assume human genome and run NanoCaller on chr1-22, "without_chr" will run on chromosomes 1-22 if the BAM and reference genome files use chromosome names without "chr". "all" option will run NanoCaller on each contig present in reference genome FASTA file. (default: with_chr)

-Required arguments:
-  -bam BAM, --bam BAM   Bam file, should be phased if 'indel' mode is selected
-                        (default: None)
-  -ref REF, --ref REF   reference genome file with .fai index (default: None) -prefix PREFIX, --prefix PREFIX
-                        VCF file prefix (default: None)
 ```
 ## Understanding NanoCaller Output
 Depending upon which mode is run, NanoCaller will produce the following files: